Lawrence Stroll: Early life

-He was born to a Jewish family in Montreal, Quebec, the son of fashion importer Leo Strulovitch.
+Lawrence Sheldon Strulovitch was born on 11 July 1959 in Montreal, Quebec to a Jewish family as the son of the fashion importer Leo Strulović, who later anglicised the family name.

 Career

 Stroll's father brought Pierre Cardin fashionwear and Ralph Lauren clothing to Canada.

 Stroll later took the Ralph Lauren brand to Europe.

-Along with Hong Kong investor Silas Chou, Stroll invested in clothing designers Tommy Hilfiger and Michael Kors, and the pair largely contributed to the brands' growth to global prevalence.
+Along with Hong Kong investor Silas Chou, Stroll invested in clothing designers Tommy Hilfiger and Michael Kors, and the pair largely contributed to the brands' growth to global prominence.
 Stroll's company, Sportswear Holdings, sold the last of its stake in these businesses in 2014.
 During the 2000s, Chou and Stroll also invested in Asprey & Garrard.

-From 2000 until August 2022, Stroll owned a Canadian race car circuit, known as Circuit Mont-Tremblant, in Quebec's Laurentian Mountains.
+From 2000 until August 2022, Stroll owned the Circuit Mont-Tremblant racing circuit, in Quebec's Laurentian Mountains.

+In 2014, Stroll took ownership of the Prema Racing team in the light of his son Lance racing for the outfit in Formula 4 and the FIA Formula 3 European Championship.
+Stroll vetoed multiple driver moves in connection with Prema; he prevented George Russell from racing for the team in the 2014 Formula Renault 2.0 Alps Series and vetoed the move of Lando Norris to the team ahead of the 2018 Formula 2 season.
+The team was sold to Swiss company DC Racing Solutions, managed in part by Deborah Mayer and Claudio Schiavoni, in 2021.